Leslie Graf Ackerson

 Carrie Rollwagen ’01 is a co-founder of Church Street Coffee & Books in Mountain Brook, Alabama, and the author of The Localist.
 She was named one of 50 People Changing the South in 2015 by Southern Living.
 She works as a featured speaker at small business events, particularly in the area of social media.

 Kathleen Sharp ’16 is a digital media coordinator for Lewis Communications in Birmingham, doing media planning for a wide range of clients including academic medical centers, natural gas providers and a luxury motorhome manufacturer.

 Christopher Smith ’08 oversees the digital strategy team for the Cox Media Group sports verticals.
 Christopher also spent time as the editor-in-chief of Saturday Down South, as a sports reporter for the Farmington Daily Times, as the website and publications editor for the San Diego Chargers, as the FBS senior editor for Football.com and as a freelance writer.

 Allison Hubbard Strickland

-Allison Hubbard Strickland ’13 is the coordinator for Samford alumni programs and the Legacy League.
+Allison Hubbard Strickland ’13 is the assistant director of alumni programs and the Legacy League at Samford.
 She and her husband, Taylor, a 2010 Samford graduate, live in Vestavia Hills with their golden retriever Major.
 They are active supporters of Samford Athletics.